fabianonline/telegram.sh/README.md

     `telegram -t <TOKEN> -c <CHAT ID> "Hello there."`

 Carrying the token and the chat id around can be quite cumbersome.
-You can define them in 4 different ways:
+You can define them in 6 different ways:

 1. In a file `/etc/telegram.sh.conf`.
 2. In a file `~/.telegram.sh`.
+3. In a file `~/.telegram.sh.conf`.
+4. In a file in the same folder as this script, called `./telegram.sh.conf`.
-3. In environment variables TELEGRAM_TOKEN and TELEGRAM_CHAT.
+5. In environment variables TELEGRAM_TOKEN and TELEGRAM_CHAT.
-4. As seen above as parameters.
+6. As seen above as parameters.

 Later variants overwrite earlier variants, so you could define token and chat in `/etc/telegram.sh.conf` and then overwrite the token with your own